Duncan Barrett: Podcasts

+Barrett previously co-produced the twelve-part podcast series D-Day: The Tide Turns, also for Noiser, and also narrated by Paul McGann.
+It was selected as one of The Economists Top 10 Podcasts of 2024.

+Theatre work

-Barrett also works as an actor and theatre director.
+Barrett previously worked as an actor and theatre director.
 He trained at Central School of Speech and Drama, graduating in 2006.
 In 2007 he played John Walker in Eastern Angles' production of Arthur Ransome's We Didn't Mean to Go to Sea and was praised for "neatly avoid[ing] any jolly hockeysticks".
-In 2011 he was seen as W. T. Tutte in the BBC's Code-breakers and in 2012 as Paul Winder in National Geographic's Locked up Abroad.
+In 2011 he played W. T. Tutte in the BBC's Code-breakers and in 2012 he played Paul Winder in National Geographic's Locked up Abroad.

 Barrett has often worked on the plays of Shakespeare and other dramatists.
 He is the director of the short film Exit Strategy (2010), adapted from Shakespeare's Troilus and Cressida.
 He played Frederick in a production of Aphra Behn's The Rover at the Edinburgh Fringe 2006.
 The previous year he played the title role in Shakespeare's Richard II at the festival.
 In 2004, he directed All's Well That Ends Well at the festival, with a cast including Joe Thomas of The Inbetweeners.